Wake Forest vs. Boston College NCAA Football Odds, Plays and Insights | November 27, 2021

 Boston College Stats and Trends

-- Boston College has five wins against the spread in 11 games this year.
+- Boston College has five wins against the spread in 11 games this season.

-- The Eagles have covered the spread once this season when underdogs by 4.5 points or more (in two chances).
+- The Eagles have covered the spread once this year when underdogs by 5.5 points or more (in two chances).

-- Boston College's games this year have gone over the point total in 30% of its opportunities (three times in 10 games with a set point total).
+- Boston College has hit the over in 30% of its opportunities this season (three times over 10 games with a set point total).

-- Boston College is 2-1 against the spread and 4-0 overall when the team notches more than 30.8 points.
+- Boston College is 2-1 against the spread and 4-0 overall in games when it scores more than 30.8 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.